Hospitals adjusting budgets and schedules to pay employees, battle COVID-19

-The pandemic is putting millions of Americans out of work — even those on the front-lines are not immune to furloughs and staffing reductions.
+WICHITA, Kan.
+(KSNW) – The pandemic is putting millions of Americans out of work, even those on the front-lines are not immune to furloughs and staffing reductions.

 In Hutchinson, the Regional Medical Center is having to furlough an unspecified amount of staff, but in Wichita, hospitals are able to maintain their staffing levels thanks to important funding.